jafingerhut/clojure-rte/README.md

 * `(:or ...)` --- matches any of the given patterns

-Example  ---   either 0 or more integers, or 1 or more strings
+Example  ---  Takes 0 or more operands.
+Either 0 or more integers, or 1 or more strings

 ```clojure
 (let [rte (rte-compile '(:or (:* integer?) (:+ String)))]